KayWa7/gencg_h2501/readme.md

 https://uploads5.wikiart.org/00109/images/maya-lin/eclipsed-time-1989-95.jpg

 For my project, I would like to incorporate lunar cycles as a representation of time, ideally combine it with some sort of pendulum, like an old grandfather clock.
-Another object to draw inspiration from would be sun dials, from those one may find in a garden to the ancient ones created by indigenous tribes such as the Aztecs.

 <div align="center">
   <img src="images/Inspiration_Pendulum.png" alt="Pendulum" width="600">